 The U.S. tax code provides a variety of tax incentives for families who are paying higher education costs or repaying student loans.
 The resources provided here are designed to assist you in understanding the tax benefits that may be available to you.

 Student Accounts Office staff members are not tax professionals and given the complexity of the tax code, we unfortunately cannot provide tax advice or determine your eligibility for education tax benefits.
-We can provide you with information about your BCC account, which you may need to determine your eligibility for tax benefits; however, any questions about your eligibility should be directed to the I.R.S. or a tax professional.
+We can provide you with information about your Bristol account, which you may need to determine your eligibility for tax benefits; however, any questions about your eligibility should be directed to the I.R.S. or a tax professional.

-Accessing Your BCC 1098-T & Supplemental Account
+Accessing Your Bristol 1098-T & Supplemental Account

 - Beginning in early January, you may access your 1098-T, and print copies, through Vangent's online system.
 Download an instructional document if this is your first-time accessing your 1098-T through the Vangent system.
 If you access your 1098-T in Vangent's online system, you will not be mailed a copy.
 You may print as many copies as you need from the Vangent system.